ThapaAbhishek/TaskManager/README.md

 # Custom Validation Annotator

 To create custom validator first create and interface like ValidateDateInString.
 It will need a class where logic should be implemented.
 The class with logic should implement ConstraintValidator class and override isValid method.
 The annotation ValidateDateInString can then be used for data validation.

+# Added JWT Security

+To add JWT, first I created a custom JWT key, then implemented a request filter that checks if the provided token matches the hard coded one.
+If everything is fine then a dummy user is created for authentication and finally for each request the JWT verification is a must.